ringcentral/ringcentral-videosdk-ios-samples/samples/QuickStart-UIKit/README.md

-# RingCentral Video Client SDK For iOS
+# RingCentral Video Client UIKit For iOS

 ## Overview

-This sample enables you to quickly get started in your development efforts to create an iOS application with real-time audio/video communication using the RingCentral Video client SDK.
+This sample enables you to quickly get started in your development efforts to create an iOS application with real-time audio/video communication using the RingCentral Video client UIKit.

 With this sample app you can: